EvanDyson/AttackOnCollege/Sprint 3/Sprint3.md

 ### Administrator account
 The administrator account has several privileges that the regular user account does not.
 The first privilege is the ability to create, modify, and delete achievements straight from the website.
 This makes populating and editing the achievements database more convenient and faster.
 An additional privilege the admin account has is deleting users from the database.
 This is not something that the administrator should be able to do in all cases regularily, but during development, this feature is very useful.
 The function for deleting a user by the administrator is already implemented, along with the routing.

+### Front-End Documentation
+##Unit Testing
+As stated in previous sprints, using cypress to test is what I feel is ideal for unit testing our pages.
+I am not a fan of angular jasmine testing, it gives many errors for things that should work with little online documentation
+##Tests
+Testing correct button visibility for various pages Testing that buttons link to correct pages